Mpox virus (Monkeypox)

 • Acceptable swab types include sterile nylon, polyester, rayon or dacron swabs with a synthetic shaft.
 (No cotton swabs or swabs with wooden shafts).
 We recommend using swabs with firm shafts to allow for adequate specimen collection, swabs with highly bendable shafts may not collect enough material for testing.

 • Swabs in VTM are preferred, but lesion crusts in dry containers or dry swabs are also accepted.
 Please note that specimens submitted in UTM are not acceptable at this time.
+Dry swabs are required for clade I specific diagnostic testing at CDC.

 • Break off and send swab ends, the handles are not needed.
 Place each swab or lesion crust in a separate sterile container and each container in a separate biohazard bag.
 Clearly label each specimen container with the patient name and date of birth, date and time of collection, the type of specimen collected and the exact body site it was collected from (important for identifying paired specimens).
-(NOTE: Swab snapping instructional videos created for COVID testing may be helpful for Mpox testing submitters.
-Scroll down the WSLH COVID-19 web page to find the videos.)
+Ship unknown specimens as Category B. Mpox or clade specific positives must be shipped Category A and are subject to federal Select Agent regulations.

 Testing